Ar7hurz1nh0/mcmngr/README.md

 ### Server-side

-> **Note:** "Server-side" refers to the machine that will be running the Minecraft server, not the machine that will be running the manager.
+> **Note:** "Server-side" refers to the machine that will be running the Minecraft server (or the mcmngr daemon), not the machine that will be running the manager.

 1. Download the latest release from the [releases page](https://github.com/Ar7hurz1nh0/mcmngr/releases).
 2. Execute the downloaded file, the installer will guide you through